stve/instapaper/README.md

 ## Usage

 Instapaper offers full support for all methods exposed through the Full API.
-Note that Instapaer does not support the request-token/authorize workflow.
+Note that Instapaper does not support the request-token/authorize workflow.
 To obtain an access token, use the `access_token` method.

 ## Configuration